mohamedmagdycivily/chat-app-nestjs/README.md

 - **Race Condition Handling**: Redis-based atomic number generation and inbox pattern for idempotent processing
 - **Count Synchronization**: Cron jobs sync Redis counts to MySQL every 30 minutes

+## Limitations

+The following features are **not covered** in this implementation:

+- **ElasticSearch Integration**: Message search with partial matching is not implemented
+- **Cursor-based Pagination**: Pagination using cursors is not implemented

 ## Technology Stack

 - **NestJS** (TypeScript) - Framework